AlaskaAirlines/auro-accordion/demo/api.md

 ### emphasis

-Use the `emphasis` attribute to apply certain styles to the `auro-accordions`.
+Use the `emphasis` attribute to apply border highlights to the `auro-accordion` on hover and move the chevron to the right side of the trigger.

 <div class="exampleWrapper">
   <!-- AURO-GENERATED-CONTENT:START (FILE:src=./../../apiExamples/emphasis.html) -->